 How Do I Get a Free Dropbox Upgrade?

 Dropbox occasionally runs a promotion with other companies to give out free storage space upgrades.
 These promotions — for example, getting 25GB of extra space when you purchase a new HP computer — have three simple steps in order to apply them to your Dropbox account.

 If the promotion comes with a new computer, there will be an installer for Dropbox on the desktop.
 When you use this to download Dropbox, it will automatically apply the upgrade.
 You just need to open it up, create a new Dropbox account and start using your extra space.

 Some promotions come with other pieces of software.
 When you purchase one of these programs, you will receive a link that will redirect you to sign in to your Dropbox Basic account, which will receive the upgrade.

 When using these free upgrades, you should remember that after the six- or 12-month period is over, your account will go back to the basic 2GB plan.
 Although you will be able to access your data, you won’t be able to work on or share files until you go below the limit.

 Have you tried a Dropbox Basic account or one of its promotions?
-Let us know your thoughts in the comments below.
+Let us know your thoughts in the comments below, and check out our beginner’s guide on how to use Dropbox if you do decide to try it.
 Thanks for reading.